emberjs/guides/source/getting-started/ember-cli.md

 ` makes the `Router` variable defined in this file available to other parts of the app.

+## Upgrading Ember

+Before continuing to the tutorial, make sure that you have the most recent version of Ember installed.
+If the versions of `ember` and `ember-data` in `bower.json` are lower than the version number in the upper-left corner of these Guides, update the version numbers in `bower.json` and then run `bower install`.

 ## The Development Server

 Once we have a new project in place, we can confirm everything is working by